-U.S. strike in Afghanistan kills 18, most militants but possibly civilians too
+U.S. strike on Islamic State in Afghanistan kills 21, maybe some civilians

 Determining which victims were civilians and which were militants would not be possible until an investigation was complete, said Attaullah Khogyani, a spokesman for the provincial governor.

+Islamic State has attracted hundreds, perhaps thousands, of fighters in Afghanistan and Pakistan to join its ranks, and it holds some territory in Nangarhar, and Achin was a stronghold for the group.

+But it has not been able to expand its influence in Afghanistan beyond a few districts and the Taliban remain the dominant militant force.

-Thousands of U.S. troops remain in Afghanistan, with many recent air strikes and special operations missions aimed at Islamic State in Nangarhar, as well as helping Afghan forces in their fight against the Taliban in various parts of the country.
+Thousands of U.S. troops remain in Afghanistan, with many recent air strikes and special operations missions aimed at Islamic State in Nangarhar, but they have also been helping Afghan forces fight Taliban elsewhere in the country.

 Between January and August this year, American aircraft released more than 800 weapons and flew more than 3,500 close air support missions in Afghanistan, according to U.S. military reports.

-(Reporting by Rafiq Sherzad and Ahmad Sultan in Jalalabad, and Josh Smith in Kabul; Writing by Josh Smith; Editing by Robert Birsel)
+Reporting by Rafiq Sherzad and Ahmad Sultan in Jalalabad, and Josh Smith in Kabul; Writing by Josh Smith; Editing by Simon Cameron-Moore